Stubs42/OrangeLine/README.md

 LEN input [polyphonic] [LEN/100, 0.01..1.28]: overides the LEN knob per channel.
 LEN knobs value is used if LEN input for a channel is 0V.

 up, down buttons: select memory slot store or recall.
 MEM display.
 Shows selected memory slot.
-If the acgive memory slot id a different one the number is displayed in red.
+If the active memory slot if a different one the number is displayed in red.
 MEM input [monophonic] [slot/10, 0.1..1.6]: activate memory slot by cv.
 If the right click menu option 'Load on Mem CV Change' is set, the mem slot is not only activated but loaded instantly.

 STO button: Store current loop to selected memory slot. sets active slot to be the selected one.